STATS201-DKU-Autumn2024/Shilin_Ou_Final_Project/code/README.md

 ![image](https://github.com/user-attachments/assets/46ad6e19-846c-4c98-b504-15995ce3310d)

-Table3: The relationship between WTI price and WACC value
+Table3: The relationship between WTI price and WACC value  (The plot displays scatter points for WTI vs. annual WACC (in red) and WTI vs. scenario WACC (in blue).
+A linear regression line with a confidence interval is added for the annual WACC data.
+Each data point is annotated with its year, enhancing readability of time trends.)

 ## Contributors
 1. Calcaterra et al. (2024): provide the dataset and evaluation modle of wacc.